Skip to content

 Step 4: Check File Size and Submit

-The JPEG must be under 500 KB.
-A 413 × 531 pixel JPEG at standard quality runs 50–200 KB — well within the limit.
-Before submitting, confirm: correct dimensions, file under 500 KB, white background with no shadows, no glasses, neutral expression, and photo taken within the last 6 months.
+The JPG must be 200 KB or less — the MOFA online-renewal limit, enforced by the portal at upload.
+A 413 × 531 pixel JPG at standard quality runs 50–200 KB, so staying inside the cap is rarely a problem.
+Before submitting, confirm: correct dimensions, JPG format, file 200 KB or under, physical white background with no shadows, no retouching or filters, glasses glare-free or removed, neutral expression, and a photo taken within the last 6 months — the portal reads your file's EXIF "Date Taken" and blocks anything older.

 Common Rejection Reasons

 Wrong background shade.
 Off-white walls, textured paint, and shadows all trigger rejections.
-Use a white sheet or posterboard if your wall is not pure white.
+Use a white sheet or posterboard if your wall is not pure white — and never erase the background in software.

 Head too large or too small.
-The 25–35 mm chin-to-crown measurement is strictly enforced.
+The 32–36 mm crown-to-chin measurement is strictly enforced, and Korea's window is narrower than many countries'.

 Smiling or open mouth.
 Even a slight smile can trigger rejection.
 Practice a neutral expression.